tsedio/gflow/CONTRIBUTING.md

 # Contributing
 ## Introduction

-First, thank you for considering contributing to Ts.ED!
+First, thank you for considering contributing to GFlow!
 It is people like you that make the open source community such a great community! 😊

 We welcome any type of contribution, not just code.
 You can help with: